EXCLUSIVE-Germany to propose Beirut port reconstruction with 'strings attached' - sources

 "This is a European decision at the end of the day, because they have to decide on it among themselves.
 Then when it comes to it, the Lebanese government can go ahead," the official said.

-The diplomatic sources said Germany wanted to work closely with France on the issue, but that Paris was pursuing its own initiatives for now.

-"The irony of all this is that on the one hand the Europeans are talking about putting pressure on the political class while on the other fighting each other over these potential contracts when the vultures are still circling," one said.

-(Reporting by John Irish in Paris, Joseph Nasr in Berlin, Ellen Francis in Beirut; Additional Reporting by Maha El Dahan in Beirut and Gus Trompiz in Paris Editing by Sonya Hepinstall)
+(Reporting by John Irish in Paris, Joseph Nasr in Berlin, Ellen Francis in Beirut; Additional Reporting by Maha El Dahan in Beirut and Gus Trompiz in Paris Editing by Sonya Hepinstall and Angus MacSwan)

 ((john.irish@thomsonreuters.com; 0033-1 49 49 53 42;))